Instagram egg: History

 On 18 January 2019, the account posted a second picture of an egg, almost identical to the first one apart from a small crack at the top left.
 As of 25 February 2019, the post accumulated 11.8 million likes.
 On 22 January 2019, the account posted a third picture of an egg, this time having two larger cracks.
 In less than 25 minutes, the post accumulated 1 million likes, and by 25 February 2019, it had accumulated 9.5 million likes.
 On 29 January 2019, a fourth picture of an egg was posted to the account which has another large crack on the right hand side, attracting 7.6 million likes by 25 February 2019.
 On 1 February 2019, a fifth picture of an egg was posted with stitching like that of a football, referencing the upcoming Super Bowl.
 That post had accumulated 6.5 million likes by 25 February 2019.
 The account promised that it would reveal what was inside the egg on 3 February, on the subscription video on demand service Hulu.

 The Hulu Instagram egg reveal was used to promote an animation about a mental health campaign.
 A caption from the clip read, "Recently I've started to crack, the pressure of social media is getting to me.
 If you're struggling too, talk to someone."
 The video was later posted on the @world_record_egg Instagram account, and this post received over 33 million views by May 2019.
 As of May 2020, it had received over 41 million views.

-On 16 July 2019, Chris Godfrey (the creator of the account) was listed as one of the top 25 most influential people on the internet.
+On 16 July 2019, Chris Godfrey (the creator of the account) was listed as one of the top 25 most influential people on the internet, according to Time.

 On 20 December 2022, the record for the most-liked Instagram post was surpassed by a post from Argentine footballer Lionel Messi, showing him and his teammates celebrating after winning the 2022 FIFA World Cup with their national team.
 The world record egg responded to being overtaken in likes by Messi with "Today [Lionel Messi] has taken the crown, for now.
-But I’m still left with one question… Who is the greatest of all time – Cristiano Ronaldo or Leo Messi?"
+But I'm still left with one question… Who is the greatest of all time – Cristiano Ronaldo or Leo Messi?"